-The Wire is proud to announce the appointment of Pamela Philipose as its Public Editor, a position we have created to add a new layer of transparency and accountability to our editorial functioning.
+The Wire is proud to announce the appointment of Pamela Philipose as its ombudsman, a position we have created to add a new layer of transparency and accountability to our editorial functioning.

 The Wire undertakes to publish her views on its coverage without editorial interference.